 Geology Walks in North Norfolk: dates for 2019

 Photo courtesy of Mark Rosen

 You can help scientists to understand more about Norfolk's geological past by participating in this project.
 If you find fossils on the Norfolk coast, especially those from the ice-age deposits known as the Cromer Forest-bed, they would be please to hear from you at the Norwich Castle Study Centre in Norwich.

 I give illustrated talks to groups on various topics with geological and Norfolk themes:

-Of Ice and Men: The Dynamic Ice Age Coast and the Geology of North Norfolk
+Of Ice and Men: Norfolk's Ice Age Coast

 Recent research reveals many exciting secrets about the geology and archaeology of Norfolk's Ice Age Coast.